Tom Umberg

-Thomas John Umberg (born September 25, 1955) is an American politician who serves in the California State Senate.
+Thomas John Umberg (born September 25, 1955) is an American politician currently serving in the California State Senate.
 A Democrat, he represents the 34th district, which encompasses parts of northern Orange County and a small portion of Long Beach.
 Previously, he served in the California State Assembly, representing the 69th District.
 He is a partner at Umberg Zipser LLP in Orange County.

-Military service and family
+Early life, education, and military service

 Born in Cincinnati, Ohio of German ancestry, Umberg graduated with honors from the University of California, Los Angeles in 1977.
 He was commissioned Second Lieutenant in the U.S. Army, then promoted to captain.
 Umberg served with the 2nd Infantry Division in South Korea and with NATO forces in Italy during his time in the army.
 Umberg also served as a paratrooper with the US Army Special Operations Command, US Army Special Warfare Center and the XVIIIth Airborne Corp.
 Umberg completed the Harvard University, Kennedy School of Public Policy, Program for Senior Executives in National Security.
 He was also awarded a master's degree in Strategic Studies from the U.S. Army War College.
 Umberg remained in the U.S. Army Reserve, rising to the rank of colonel.
 Umberg's military decorations include: the Bronze Star, Meritorious Service Medal (2d award), the US Coast Guard Distinguished Public Service Award, the Army Commendation Medal (2d award), the Army Achievement Medal.
 Umberg is married to Brigadier General (USA) Robin Umberg, and has three children, Brett, Tommy, and Erin Umberg.
-Tommy and Erin Umberg are both attending law school at UC Berkeley.
+Tommy and Erin Umberg both attended law school at UC Berkeley, and subsequently went into private practice.